vblanco20-1/vulkan-guide/vkguide_new_source/chapter_2/vulkan_new_rendering.md

 In vulkan, there are multiple memory regions we can allocate images and buffers from.
 PC implementations with dedicated GPUs will generally have a cpu ram region, a GPU Vram region, and a "upload heap" which is a special region of gpu vram that allows cpu writes.
 If you have resizable bar enabled, the upload heap can be the entire gpu vram.
 Else it will be much smaller, generally only 256 megabytes.
 We tell VMA to put it on GPU_ONLY which will prioritize it to be on the gpu vram but outside of that upload heap region.

-With the image allocate, we create an imageview to pair with it.
+With the image allocated, we create an imageview to pair with it.
 In vulkan, you need a imageview to access images.
 This is generally a thin wrapper over the image itself that lets you do things like limit access to only 1 mipmap.
 We will always be pairing vkimages with their "default" imageview in this tutorial.

 # new draw loop